glidejs/glide/README.md

 ##Documentation
 Available at: http://glide.jedrzejchalubek.com/documentation/

+##Contributing
+The issue channel is especially for improvement proposals and bug reporting.
+If you have implementing problems, please write on StackOverflow with [glidejs](http://stackoverflow.com/questions/tagged/glidejs) tag.

 ##Building
 Build using Grunt and Bower.
 The following tasks are available:
 - `default` Compiles script and styles into `/dist` folder